MiguelbrmFreitas/mc-donalds-menu/README.md

 - Adapters: implementation of RecyclerView.Adapter and manages all the logic to deal with RecyclerView lists.
 It has rules to bind each element of an array (with DataBinding) at every position
 - MainApplication: the start of everything.
 Deals with app-wide state and injects the dependency with Koin from AppModule and RemoteDataModule
 - Base classes: abstract classes to be reused by activities and viewmodels
-- Extensions: takes advantaged from Kotlin extensions features to write custom
+- Extensions: takes advantaged from Kotlin extensions features to write custom functions to existing classes

 ## Stack